 Valentine's Day, Memorial Day (3 nights), 4th of July (3 nights), Labor Day (3 nights), Columbus Day, Thanksgiving (2 nights), Christmas (2 nights) and New Year's Eve (3 nights)

 Paying through this free service protects your payment up to $10,000 against listing fraud.
 If you are not paying through HomeAway Payments always call the owner at the number listed on our website and never use instant money transfer services such as Western Union and MoneyGram.

 Adding our Vacation Protection services can make sure your getaway goes smoothly, no matter what.
 We offer Cancellation Protection, Carefree Rental Guarantee, and Damage Protection so you can truly relax.

-- Nearest Ski: Ski Big Bear at Masthope Mountain (Lackawaxen, PA) at 45 Miles
+Ski Big Bear at Masthope Mountain (Lackawaxen, PA)

 Year Purchased: 1997

 About: Owner is a writer and investor who lives in nearby Milford and New York City.
 Loves dogs, nature, reading and gentle, kind people.

 Why Milford: I bought the property because it is exceedingly private, evokes a spiritual connection to nature and it is movie-set gorgeous.
 It is also close to NYC, only 75 miles away, but it feels like you’re in the Canadian northwoods or somewhere far away from the stresses and pressures of urban life.

 The Unique Benefits at this Cottage: Mushrooming; trout fishing; hiking; wildlife including black bear, deer, wild turkey, mountain lion.
 Very few mosquitoes (the bats eat them.)

 Pond; stream; waterfall; swimming hole.